How to Install Kodi on Ubuntu-Based Linux Distributions

 How to Update Kodi

-If you notice that a new version of the program was released by the developers, use the command line to enter the following:
+If you notice that the developers released a new version of the program, use the command line to enter the following:

 apt update apt upgrade